Transport in Cyprus

-Transport in Cyprus consists of transport by land, water and air.
-Road transport is the primary mode of transport for most Cypriot citizens, and Cyprus's road transport systems are well-developed and extensively used across the island.
+Transport in Cyprus consists of land, water and air transport.
+Road transport is the primary mode for most Cypriot citizens, and Cyprus's road transport systems are well-developed and extensively used across the island.

 Because Cyprus no longer has a working railway system, various other methods of transport are needed to ensure the proper delivery of any cargo, be it human or freight.
 As the last passenger railway was dismantled in 1952, the only remaining modes of transport are by road, sea, and air.